 Frozen Ever After is a beautiful dark ride, but it isn’t much beyond that.
 Fans of Frozen will obviously love it, and most kids (and adults at Disney World) are fans of Frozen.
 That said, the ride can be a bit scary for the smallest kids.

-Riding It: Frozen Ever After is a part of Genie+ and might be one of your first two picks if you purchase that service (Test Track and Remy’s Ratatouille Adventure are also worth consideration).
+Riding It: Frozen Ever After is a Tier 1 Lightning Lane and might be your initial Tier 1 pick if you purchase Multi Pass (Remy’s Ratatouille Adventure is also worth consideration).
 If you can fit it into your rope drop, you should.
 You can also ride it during Extended Evening Hours at Epcot if you’re fortunate enough to have access to that perk.

 Test Track